wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 mat1[c(2, 4), ]
 mat1[, c(2, 4)]
 ```
+** Note that in most situations, we try to avoid using this type of column indication.
+This is because it is easy to make a mistake with the numbers.
+Instead, it is easier and less risky to use column names **

 #### Q17.
-Write your own (fully annotated) program for creating a matrix from three separate vectors.
+Write your own script for creating a matrix from three separate vectors.
 The first vector, `vec1`, should be 50 elements long, and should simply contain the numbers 1 to 50.
 The second vector, `vec2`, should contain the square of these numbers (i.e. `vec1` raised to the power 2).
 The third vector, `vec3`, should contain the cube of these numbers (i.e. `vec1` raised to the power 3).
 Finally, create a matrix, `my_matrix`, which has `vec1` as the first row, `vec2` as the second row, and `vec3` as the third row.

 ### Data frame
 A very common type of object is the **data frame**.
 On the face of it, these look very similar to matrices.
 However, there are some important differences between data frames and matrices.
 The most important difference is that, in a matrix, all the elements need to be of the same class, while in a data frame, different classes are allowed.
 Several data frames are  loaded into R by default (`puromycin_data <- Puromycin`).
 Like in matrices, you can access different elements of the data frame using indices (`puromycin_data[1, 1]`).
 While you can get to specific columns using an index (`puromycin_data[, 2]`), R allows you to get to specific columns using their name and the dollar sign: `puromycin_data$rate`.
 Note that, although the data frame is of class data frame, typing `puromycin_data$rate` will return a vector of class numeric (try using the function `class()` to check this).